focyte/Multivariable-Covariance-Analysis/README.md

 1. Loading Data
 - RNAseq data was loaded from the provided file, and relevant columns corresponding to selected cell lines were filtered.
 - Proteomics data for HIF1A, PHD2, and LIMD1 was loaded from individual CSV files, with columns renamed for consistency and merged into a combined dataframe.
+- The protein VHL was not included in the model because there were a large number of cell lines where data was missing for this protein.
 2. Filtering and Merging RNAseq Data
 - The RNAseq data was filtered to retain only relevant genes and cell lines, and merged with gene annotations to facilitate downstream analyses.
 - RNAseq data was reshaped into a form suitable for modeling, and finally merged with proteomics data to create the full dataset.